gvarad/terraform-s3-static-website/README.md

 terraform init

 Step 3: Validate and Plan
 Before building anything, run a plan.
 This allows you to safely preview the exact changes Terraform will make to your AWS account without actually provisioning any resources yet.
+Add access_key and secret_key in provider.tf

 terraform plan